tdiprima/threejs-playground/docs/web-interface-icons.md

 - **Complex Interfaces**: For more complex interfaces, consider using a UI library like dat.GUI.
 - **Integration with Frameworks**: If you're using a framework like React or Vue, you can integrate Three.js within their component system.
 - **Performance**: Keep an eye on performance, especially when adding multiple interactive elements.

-This setup gives you a fundamental framework for a Three.js project with HTML/CSS buttons.
-You can expand this by adding more complex 3D objects, animations, and interactions.

 <br>